 There are various location choices for renting in the Amsterdam area.
 Rental prices in the inner canal belt are extremely expensive – many houses are only rented as commercial offices.

 Amsterdam’s inner suburbs such as Jordaan, the Museum Quarter, Oud Zuid, Oud West,De Pijp and Rivierenbuurt are all very sought-after locations.
-Amsterdam Oost has a more edgy feel being a working class and multicultural area, but is now up-and-coming thanks to renovation and development.
+Amsterdam Oost has a more edgy feel in parts being a working class and multicultural area, but is now up-and-coming thanks to much renovation and development.

 There have been major developments around the IJ waterfront (at the back of central station) including the Zeeburg and IJburg areas with lots of modern apartments built.